ramimK0bir/Face-swap-from-video/README.md

 cp new.jpg ./input_output/
 cp testing.mp4 ./input_output/
 # there's real new.jpg and testing.mp4 inside input_output for testing
-# please delete them or use different name
+# please delete them or use different names
 ```

 3. **Run Docker container with a name:**